Security & Compliance Analyzer

 Outdated network protocols SSL 2.0 and 3.0 should be disabled as they have well-known security vulnerabilities and are not NIST-approved.
 Also, TLS 1.0 and 1.1 should be disabled if they are not needed.
 For more information, see NIST guidelines.

-Note that this parameter will have the Passed or Not implemented status only if specific registry keys with specific values exist.
+This parameter will have the Passed or Not implemented status only if specific registry keys with specific values exist.
 For more information, see this Microsoft article.
 If the registry key does not exist, the parameter will have the Unable to detect status.

 If the registry key existence cannot be checked for some reason, the parameter will also have the Not implemented status.